The North Face Digital Brand Redesign

 Interior Page Updates

-Cart
+Cart Update

-User Testing + Validation
+User Testing and Validation